andreas0x41/coding-tutorial-obsidian/content/Python/1 General/7 Operator.md

 # Questions
-- [ ] Explain assignment in you own words.
+- [ ] Explain assignment in your own words.
-	- [ ] Explain augmented assignment in you own words.
+	- [ ] Explain augmented assignment in your own words.
-	- [ ] Explain multiple value assignment in you own words.
+	- [ ] Explain multiple value assignments in your own words.
-	- [ ] Explain the walrus operator in you own words.
+	- [ ] Explain the walrus operator in your own words.
-- [ ] Explain arithmetic operators in you own words.
+- [ ] Explain arithmetic operators in your own words.
-	- [ ] Explain the difference between `/`, `//` and `%` in detail.
+	- [ ] Explain the difference between `/`, `//`, and `%` in detail.
 	- [ ] Explain what datatype the result of an operation will be.
-	- [ ] Explain the arithmetic operators with sequence datatypes in you own words.
+	- [ ] Explain the arithmetic operators with sequence datatypes in your own words.
-	- [ ] Compare using contaminating vs. formatted strings to put together a multiple part string with different variables including a practical example.
+	- [ ] Compare using concatenation vs. formatted strings to put together a multiple part string with different variables including a practical example.
-- [ ] Explain comparison operators in you own words.
+- [ ] Explain comparison operators in your own words.
 	- [ ] Explain `==` and `!=` in detail.
-What is the difference between `==` and `is`.
+What is the difference between `==` and `is`?
-	- [ ] Explain greaten than and less then in detail.
+	- [ ] Explain greater than and less than in detail.
-	- [ ] Explain chained comparisons in you own words.
+	- [ ] Explain chained comparisons in your own words.
-- [ ] Explain logical operators in you own words.
+- [ ] Explain logical operators in your own words.
 	- [ ] Explain logical operators with operands that are not boolean in detail
-- [ ] The membership operator `in` in you own words.
+- [ ] The membership operator `in` in your own words.
-	- [ ] What is special when using it with a `string`?
+	- [ ] What is special when using the membership operator `in` with a `string`?
-- [ ] Explain operator precedence in detail in you own words.
+- [ ] Explain operator precedence in detail in your own words.
 	- [ ] Show operator precedence by creating and explaining practical examples.